-English Requirement: Applicants whose native language is not English must demonstrate English proficiency.
-Please review our English requirement for more information about our minimum TOEFL requirements and the exemption request process for students who have already completed four years in an English-speaking institution.
+English proficiency: Applicants whose native language is not English must demonstrate English proficiency.
+Please review our English requirement for more information about minimum TOEFL and IELTS scores and the waiver rules for students who have already been studying at an English-speaking institution.

-Eligibility for I-20 and student visa: Admitted students who are not U.S. citizens or permanent residents will need to obtain an F-1 student visa in order to pursue studies in the United States at NEC.
-To qualify for the student visa, students must demonstrate that they have the funds available to cover the full cost of attending NEC, including: tuition, room, board, medical insurance, student fees, and personal expenses for one year.
-(For 2012-2013 the estimated cost of attendance for international students is $54,450 for all programs except the Graduate Diploma.
-The international student estimated cost of attendance for the Graduate Diploma is $51,150.)
+Eligibility for I-20 and student visa: Admitted students who are not U.S. Citizens or U.S. Permanent Residents will need to obtain an F-1 student visa in order to pursue studies in the United States.
+To qualify for the student visa, students must demonstrate that they have the funds available to cover the full cost of attending NEC for one year, including tuition, room, board, medical insurance, student fees, and personal expenses.
+(The 2014-2015 estimated cost of attendance for most international students is $59,605.)
 Funding may be combined from several sources.
 If a student is awarded NEC scholarship assistance, this award may be counted toward the cost of tuition.

 Students do not need to show documentation of funds at the time of the application.
-Instructions about how to obtain the I-20 and F-1 visa will be sent to all international students at the time of admission along with the Certification of Finance form which must be completed and returned.
-Once the student has submitted a tuition deposit and returned the Certification of Finance form with accompanying documentation and letters of support that document his/her financial ability to cover all costs for one year, NEC will send the I-20 form needed for the student's visa application.
+Instructions about how to obtain the I-20 and F-1 visa will be sent to international students after admission and payment of the tuition deposit.
+NEC will process I-20 forms only after receiving a Certification of Finance form with accompanying documentation and letters of support.

-Every applicant who does not have the full financial means at his/her disposal to cover all costs related to attending NEC should research all possibilities of support early in the application process.
-While international students may apply for NEC scholarship to help pay for tuition, NEC does not make scholarships available to cover fees or living expenses.
-We encourage every applicant to consider the full cost of attendance before submitting an application.
+Every applicant who does not have the full financial means to cover all costs related to attending NEC should research possibilities of outisde support early in the application process.
+While international students may apply for NEC scholarship to help with tuition costs, NEC does not offer support to cover fees or living expenses.

 Visitor visa for live audition: To attend a live audition at NEC, many international students will need to obtain a B-1 visitor visa.
 Please contact the U.S. embassy or consulate in your area for information about the requirements.